linebender/android_trace/tracing_android_trace/README.md

 The following feature flags are available:
 - `api_level_23` (enabled by default): Require Android API level 23, to avoid some runtime symbol resolution
 - `api_level_29`: Require Android API level 29, disabling runtime symbol resolution entirely

-## Minimum supported Rust Version (MSRV)

-This version of Tracing Android Trace has been verified to compile with Rust 1.77 and later.

-Future versions of Tracing Android Trace might increase the Rust version requirement.
-It will not be treated as a breaking change and as such can even happen with small patch releases.

 <!-- We hide these elements when viewing in Rustdoc, because they're not expected to be present in crate level docs -->
 <div class="rustdoc-hidden">